Feb

 Of course the “defeated” demon will run away then.

-Usually you perform that in ANY kind of building, not only your house.
+Usually you perform that in any kind of building, not only your house.

 So, we also do it at my workplace, however no demons for us.